There’s more to buying a luxury watch than putting it on your wrist during the day and back into its protective case at night.

-After spending anywhere from a few hundred dollars to upwards of a couple thousand, how you properly care for and maintain a luxury timepiece is paramount to its longevity.
-While taking the proper precautions allows a watch to keep its trademark shine and style, consistent and routine maintenance also helps the accessory maintain value — which proves ultimately significant for those frequenting the secondary market.
+After spending anywhere from a few hundred dollars to upwards of a couple thousand, how you care for and maintain your timepiece is paramount to its longevity.
+While taking the proper precautions allows a watch to keep its trademark shine and style, consistent and routine maintenance also helps the accessory maintain value.

-Considering the aforementioned steep prices associated with luxury watches, knowing exactly what to do to care for them shouldn’t be done haphazardly.
-To help shine some deserved light on this topic, we linked up with Crown & Caliber CEO and founder Hamilton Powell, to get professional input on the subject.
-For those unaware of Crown & Caliber, it just so happens to be the “No. 1 online marketplace for buyers and sellers of luxury pre-owned watches.”
+To help shine some deserved light on this topic, we linked up with Crown & Caliber CEO and founder Hamilton Powell to get professional input on the subject.
+Crown & Caliber is the “No. 1 online marketplace for buyers and sellers of luxury pre-owned watches.”
 In other words, Powell knows what he’s talking about.
-Here’s what he had to say about how to care for your luxury timepiece.
+Here’s what he had to say about caring for your luxury timepiece.

 “Make sure to keep any accessories or paperwork or warranty cards or anything that comes with that watch,” Powell added.
 “These only enhance the value of the watch when you do try and resell it.”